 This committee is comprised of three Metro Councilors; nine local elected officials including two from Clark County, Washington, and appointed officials from ODOT, TriMet, the Port of Portland and DEQ.
-All transportation-related actions (including federal MPO actions) are recommended by JPACT to the Metro Council.
+All transportation-related actions (including Federal MPO actions) are recommended by JPACT to the Metro Council.
 The Metro Council can approve the recommendations or refer them back to JPACT with a specific concern for reconsideration.
 Final approval of each item, therefore, requires the concurrence of both bodies.
 As recommended by Metro's 2004 Federal Review, JPACT has designated a Finance Subcommittee to explore transportation funding and finance issues in detail, and make recommendations to the full committee.

-JPACT will be undertaking a bylaw review also recommended in Metro's 2004 Federal Review.
+In FY 2007-08, JPACT completed the bylaw review recommended in Metro's 2004 Federal Review.